lingxiaoyang/self-employed-ledger/README.md

 ## Features

-  - All the Access functionalities, for sure! (sorting, filtering, etc.)
+  - Sorting, filtering, ...
+All the Access functionalities, for sure!
   - Import and keep track of bank CSV to avoid duplicate entries.
 (CSV format customizable with VBA code)
   - Categorize income/expenses with both purpose (to separate areas of business) and category (to help with tax filing).
 Example:
     - Personal x Medical expenses
     - Business #1 x Advertising
     - Business #2 x Property taxes
   - Label income/expenses with sales taxes.
+  - Multi-currency support on different bank accounts.
   - Attach invoices to entries.
   - Restricted editing to avoid accidental changes to date, description, amount, etc.
   - Manual splitting of an entry when needed (example: splitting CCA and ongoing expenses purchased together).

 In the future as I continue to use it, you can expect:

   - Overview of a certain period